 Bob Sproul, 42nd Inf.
 Plt.
 Scout Dog

-Here is the web site for the combact tracker teams.
-Thought you may be interesed.
+Here is the web site for the combat tracker teams.
+Thought you may be interested.

 Photo’s contributed by Bill Bodnar @ War Dogs Support Group